 METHODS

-We searched PubMed/MEDLINE, Cochrane library, Google scholar and Clinicaltrials.gov for the relevant articles to be included in this systematic review.
+We searched PubMed/MEDLINE, Cochrane library, Google scholar, and Clinicaltrials.gov for the relevant articles to be included in this systematic review.
 Human studies done in type 2 diabetes patients with NAFLD treated with SGLT-2 inhibitors for at least 12 wk were included.
-Data from eight studies (4 randomised controlled trials and 4 observational studies) were extracted and a narrative synthesis was done.
-A total of 214 patients were treated with SGLT-2 inhibitors in these studies (94 in RCTs and 120 in observational studies)
+Data from eight studies (four randomised controlled trials and four observational studies) were extracted and a narrative synthesis was done.
+A total of 214 patients were treated with SGLT-2 inhibitors in these studies (94 in randomised controlled trials and 120 in observational studies).

 RESULTS

-The primary outcome measure was change in serum alanine aminotransferase (ALT) level.
-Out of eight studies, seven studies showed a significant decrease in serum ALT level.
+The primary outcome measure was change in serum alanine aminotransferase level.
+Out of eight studies, seven studies showed a significant decrease in serum alanine aminotransferase level.
 Most of the studies revealed reduction in serum level of other liver enzymes like aspartate aminotransferase and gamma glutamyl transferase.
-Five studies that reported change in hepatic fat exhibited a significant reduction in hepatic fat content in those treated with SGLT-2 inhibitors.
-Likewise among the three studies that evaluated change in indices of hepatic fibrosis, two studies revealed a significant improvement in liver fibrosis.
-Moreover there was an improvement in obesity, insulin resistance, glycaemia, and lipid parameters in those subjects taking SGLT-2 inhibitors.
+Five studies that reported a change in hepatic fat exhibited a significant reduction in hepatic fat content in those treated with SGLT-2 inhibitors.
+Likewise, among the three studies that evaluated a change in indices of hepatic fibrosis, two studies revealed a significant improvement in liver fibrosis.
+Moreover, there was an improvement in obesity, insulin resistance, glycaemia, and lipid parameters in those subjects taking SGLT-2 inhibitors.
 The studies disclosed that about 17% (30/176) of the subjects taking SGLT-2 inhibitors developed adverse events and more than 40% (10/23) of them had genitourinary tract infections.

 CONCLUSION